heidecjj/statistics-gathering/README.md

 HOW TO USE

+To get this working, you first need to modify the linux boot loader.
+See https://ada.csse.rose-hulman.edu/neuroprocessor-group/deca/wikis/statistics for instructions on how to do this.

 MAKE the binary -
 type 'make' to make the hpm_counters binary (the docker image should have riscv64-unknown-linux-gnu-g++ installed)